Quick Answer

 Table of Contents

-This is where the M3 Framework — Mind, Meals, and Motion — comes in.
-It’s a simple, practical approach designed to help athletes fuel consistently, recover effectively, and perform at a higher level without overcomplicating their diet.
+This is where the M3 Performance Framework — Mind, Meals, and Motion — comes in.

 The M3 Performance Framework

-At M3 Total Wellness, athletic performance is supported by three interconnected pillars:
+At M3 Total Wellness, athletic performance is built around three interconnected pillars:

 Mind

-Mind refers to the habits, awareness, and mindset that support consistent nutrition behaviors.
+Mind refers to the habits, awareness, and routines that support consistent fueling behaviors.

 Meals